RisingTechOSS/risingOS_changelogs/README.md

 # RisingOS Version 1.4 Final (Elysium) 🏞️

-Notes: Final release/version bump for android 13
+**Note**: This is the final release/version bump for Android 13.

-Inspired by Elysium, the realm of perfect happiness and beauty, this final update brings fixes and improvements to enhance user experience with RisingOS.
+Inspired by Elysium, the realm of perfect happiness and beauty, this update brings a series of fixes and improvements to enhance the user experience on RisingOS.

 ## Table of Contents
 - [Security 🔒](#-security)